pammacdotnet/TypstPaper/paper.typ

   // - include code that is on the screenshot image("vscode.jpg"),
   kind: image,
-  caption: [Typst can also be used through modern code editors],
+  caption: [Typst can also be used in modern code editors and development environments, such as Visual Studio Code, Emacs or even Vim],
   placement: none,
 ) <fig:vscode>

 #set raw(lang: none)
 == Export options
 As of mid 2025, Typst supports exporting documents in four formats: PDF, SVG, PNG, and HTML.
 PDF export is the most mature, offering high-quality, resolution-independent documents compliant with the PDF 1.7 standard.
 It also supports PDF/A-2b and PDF/A-3b formats for archival purposes, with options to specify page ranges and standards via the command-line interface or the web app.
 SVG export is well-supported, ideal for embedding vector graphics into web pages, and allows exporting each page as a separate SVG file with customizable naming templates and page range selection.
 PNG export has same feature set as SVG, except it's a raster graphics format instead of vector graphics.
-HTML export is currently experimental (@fig:compiler) and under active development; it requires enabling a feature flag (`--features html`) in the CLI, supports basic markup elements, and is not yet available in the web app.
+HTML export is currently experimental (@fig:compiler) and under active development.
+It requires enabling a feature flag (`--features html`) in the command line interface (CLI), supports basic markup elements, and is not yet available in the web app.

 // Can be shortened, if needed.
 == Image formats
 Having a big variety of image formats that can be included in a document is undeniably convenient.
 However, this comes at a cost of having more code that handles each separate image format, which in turn can greatly increase compiler program size.
-This matter is taken very seriously by the Typst maintainers, which resulted in a small set of supported image formats, but also the formats that are most popular.
+This matter is taken very seriously by the Typst maintainers, which resulted in a small set of supported image formats (but also the most popular).
 As such, PNG, JPEG, and SVG formats can be included as images in a Typst project.
-In academia, being able to import PDF as an image can be a great deal, and in July 2025 this ability was added.
-The PDF is embedded as is, providing a small file increase, sharp vector graphics, and selectable text.
-This feature will be included in version 0.14.0, but as of end of August 2025 it is already available in the web application, which will be our next topic.
+Beginning with version 0.14.0, a PDF image can embedded as-is, providing a small file increase, sharp vector graphics, and selectable text.
+This feature is already available for testing in the web application, which will be our next topic.

 #let Notion = link("https://www.notion.com")[Notion]

 #set raw(lang: "typc")
 = Web application <sec:typstapp>
 The shift to cloud-based tools is revolutionizing content creation, academic work, and document editing, with platforms like Binder @Corbi23, and Overleaf being the two most currently known.
-These tools, alongside mainstream platforms like Google Docs and #Notion#footnote[https://www.notion.com], highlight a broader trend: the cloud is breaking down barriers to access, fostering collaboration, and integrating advanced workflows that were once confined to local software.
+These tools, alongside mainstream platforms like Google Docs and #Notion#footnote[https://www.notion.com], reflect a broader trend: cloud-based tools reduce access barriers, foster collaboration, and integrate advanced workflows that were once confined to local software.
 As a result, education, research, and professional documentation are becoming more dynamic, inclusive, and efficient.

 #figure(
   image("typstapp2.jpg", width: 100%),
   placement: none,
-  caption: [Screenshot of the Typst.app web application], ) <fig:typstapp>
+  caption: [Screenshot of the Typst.app web application (online editor)], ) <fig:typstapp>

 Papeeria#footnote[https://papeeria.com] and Authorea#footnote[https://www.authorea.com] offer similar collaborative LaTeX editing capabilities but have smaller user bases.
 PLMLatex#footnote[https://plmlatex.math.cnrs.fr], developed by the _National Centre for Scientific Research_ (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
 It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium features.
 CoCalc#footnote[https://cocalc.com] also supports LaTeX editing alongside tools for calculations, research, and collaboration.

-The Typst online editor (the web app; @fig:typstapp) is a collaborative, web-based platform designed for creating and typesetting documents with Typst.
+The Typst online editor (@fig:typstapp) is a collaborative, web-based platform designed for creating and typesetting documents with Typst.
 It offers a seamless writing experience with features like instant preview, syntax highlighting, and autocompletion, making it ideal for composing academic papers, technical reports, and other long-form documents.
 The editor splits the interface into two panels: a source panel for writing Typst markup and a preview panel that renders the document in real time.
-Users can easily format text, insert images (e.g., _drag and drop_ can be used), equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
+Users can easily format text, insert images (_drag and drop_ gestures can even be used), equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
 The web app also supports collaboration through the WebSocket standard @Lombardi2015, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.

 The development team is actively working on improvements, including better mobile usability and additional features like offline PWA support and private templates for teams.
-The editor is available for free with basic features, while a _Pro_#footnote[https://typst.app/pricing/] subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.
+The editor is available for free with basic features, while a _Pro_ subscription#footnote[https://typst.app/pricing] unlocks advanced aspects like Git integration, presentation mode, and increased storage.

-#let badformer = package-link("badformer")
+#let badformer = package-link("Badformer")
-#let soviet-matrix = package-link("soviet-matrix")
+#let soviet-matrix = package-link("Soviet-Matrix")

 // Not sure if there is a better place to put this.
-Because of the aforementioned high compilation speeds and instant preview, it is possible to enjoy playing interactive games right from the Typst document.
-The team has published an actual 3D (wireframing) platformer "#badformer" during the end of 2023.
-Another outstanding game is a full-fledged Tetris, provided by the "#soviet-matrix" package.
-Since both use pure Typst to drive the interaction, logic, and visuals of the game, the source code is stored in the project directory.
-As such, not only it is human-readable, it is also completely editable, which gives a user infinite customization possibilities.
+Because of Typst's high compilation speeds and instant preview, the online editor can even support interactive games.
+For instance, a team has published a full-fledged Tetris version#footnote([https://typst.app/universe/package/soviet-matrix]).

+= Adoption of Typst <sec:adoption>

+Typst has attracted significant interest since its public beta launch and the open-sourcing of its compiler in March 2023.
+The platform's user-friendly syntax and modern features have attracted a flourishing community, with its GitHub repository amassing over 45,000 stars, indicating strong developer engagement.
+Typst's open-source nature and active development suggest a promising future as it continues to evolve and address the needs of its users.

+During the period 2020--2025, Typst evolved from a niche LaTeX alternative into a widely adopted document-formatting tool.
+Early development (2020--2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
+By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
+In 2024, corporate adoption (e.g., in banking software) and features like CeTZ for graphics expanded its reach.
+Projections for 2026 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., Tinymist, commented in @sec:ide) aim to solidify its position#footnote[https://github.com/qjcg/awesome-typst].
+The Typst community is also providing templates for the most reputed journals, as evinced in @fig:papers for IEEE and MDPI.

+// Certainly, as with every new disruptive technology and, as also happened with TeX @Knuth89 during the '80s, Typst still needs to mature and expand over the years.

+// #figure(
+//   image("universe4.jpg"),
+//   placement: none,
+//   caption: [A screenshot of the Typst Universe website],
+// ) <fig:universe>

+Finally, although not its intention, the online service Typst.app can also be used as a scientific preprint dissemination platform.
+Scientific preprint repositories like arXiv#footnote[https://arxiv.org] and HAL#footnote[https://hal.science] already play a crucial role in the rapid publication of research findings across various academic disciplines @Chaleplioglou23.
+These platforms allow researchers to share their work publicly before it undergoes formal peer review, enabling immediate access to new ideas and results.

 #let image-width = 100%
 #figure(